openmrs/openmrs-module-openconceptlab/README.md

 Alternatively you can upload `*.omod` file via <b>Advanced Administration</b> -> <b>Manage Modules</b> panel.
 This way you will not have to restart the server.

 OCL Module is now available from the Advanced System Administration or at `/openmrs/openconceptlab/status.page`

+### Setup Subscription

+You need to set up the subscription before using the module (except for 'Import at server startup').
+You will need an account on the Open Concept Lab server, which you can create at https://app.openconceptlab.org/#/accounts/signup/
+Login and go to  your profile page by clicking your username in the page header and copy your API token, which can be found on the bottom left.
+Now determine the collection URL or source URL you want to subscribe to, create a version and copy the subscription URL Enter URL and token at `/openmrs/owa/openconceptlab/index.html#/subscription` page and save changes.
+Click Subscribe and follow the next section then <b>Import from subscription server</b>.